 In the past, platforms made good use of this data, such as following a request through a single application domain.
-Gaining visibility into monolithic systems before containers, Kubernetes, and microservices was simple.
-However, in today’s vastly more complex environments, such data offers no overarching view of system health.
+Before the advent of containers, Kubernetes, and microservices, gaining visibility into monolithic systems was simple.
+But in today’s vastly more complex and distributed environments, such data offers no overarching view of system health.

-Observability, as opposed to simple monitoring, is the emerging standard for understanding and gaining visibility into apps and services.
-It helps to explore the properties of and patterns within the environment that are not defined in advance.
+As opposed to simple monitoring, observability is the standard for understanding and gaining visibility into apps and services.
+It helps to explore the properties of and patterns within an environment that are not defined in advance.
 Distributed tracing is one of several capabilities key to achieving the observability that modern enterprises demand.

 The impact of tracing through distributed systems

 Distributed tracing can easily follow a request through hundreds of separate system components, and it does more than just record the end-to-end journey of a request.
-It can also provide real-time insight into system health, helping IT, DevSecOps, and SRE teams to:
+It can also provide real-time insight into system health.
+This enables IT, DevSecOps, and SRE teams to:

 - Report on the health of applications and microservices to identify degraded states before a failure occurs.